Down South Hustlers: Bouncin' and Swingin'

 Down South Hustlers: Bouncin' and Swingin' is a compilation album released by No Limit Records.
-It was released on October 31, 1995 as one of the first releases through the No Limit/Priority Records partnership.
+It was released on October 31, 1995, as one of the first releases through the No Limit/Priority Records partnership.
 The album didn't make it as high as some of No Limit's later releases, but it managed to peak at #139 on the Billboard 200 and #13 on the Top R&B/Hip-Hop Albums chart.
 It spawned the classic Down South collaboration "Playaz From Da South" featuring Master P, Silkk the Shocker (both members of TRU) and UGK.
-It also marked the only appearances of No Limit artists CGC, Fire, Sir True and Polo.
+It also marked the only appearances of No Limit artists CCG, Fire, Sir True and Polo.
 The album was certified gold by RIAA.